 Wet hair and skin with warm water.
 Gently massage and wash thoroughly over the entire body and scalp, then rinse.

-This is the best product if you want something with natural anti-inflammatory property
+This is the best product for sensitive skin if you want something with a natural anti-inflammatory property.

-Calendula is an oil from marigold plants (Calendula officinalis).
-The oil has anti-microbial properties (ie. It fights fungus, bacteria) and even promotes anti-inflammation.
-This very helpful in wound healing, calming down eczema flare and even for diaper rashes.
+Calendula is an oil from marigold plants ( Calendula officinalis ).
+The oil has anti-microbial properties (ie. It fights fungus, bacteria) and even promotes anti-inflammation .
+This is another product that is good for eczema because it can help calm down irritated skin.

-Apply onto wet skin and massage.
-Rinse and pat dry
+To use, apply onto wet skin and massage.
+Rinse and pat dry.

 Aveeno Baby Wash & Shampoo- Natural Oat Extract